Code of Conduct

 If a violation of the drug/alcohol policy occurs, the following process will be followed:

-- If drugs and/or paraphernalia are found, they are turned over to the police by the administrator.
+5. If drugs, paraphernalia or photos/videos of drug use are found, they will be turned over to the police by the administrator.
 Disciplinary consequences will be issued.

 Lockers are the property of Monomoy Regional High School and are subject to periodic inspection by administration.
 They will also be opened at any time for health, safety, and compliance with school rules by students who are in question.
 As a result of our agreement with the police departments and under the supervision of school administration, the entire school, including lockers, classrooms, book bags and vehicles will be subject to random police search using dogs.